photosynthesis-team/piq/README.md

 fid: torch.Tensor = fid_metric(first_feats, second_feats)
 ```

-If you already have image features, pre-extracted from feature extractor network,
-use class interface for score computation:
+If you already have image features, use class interface for score computation:

 ```python
 import torch